 Manchester Unity Building

 One of Melbourne’s most striking structures, the Manchester Unity Building is a wonder of streamlined Art Deco Gothic design.
 The tallest building in town when it was completed in 1932, it also boasted Melbourne’s first escalator.
 Don’t just admire it from the street!
-Manchester Unity Building Tours get you inside, including the beautiful wood-panelled boardroom, and up to the rooftop.
-Monthly guided tours are available, with breakfast, lunch or cheese and wine included at 1932 Cafe & Restaurant in the marble arcade.
-The next tour dates are 12 August and 2 September.
+Monthly guided tours get you inside, including the beautiful wood-panelled boardroom, and up to the rooftop.
+Breakfast, lunch or cheese and wine is included at 1932 Cafe & Restaurant in the marble arcade.
+The next tour dates in June are filling up fast.

 ANZ Gothic Bank

 Built in the 1880s, when Melbourne was booming, this structure is a feast of High Victorian opulence.
 Now known as the ANZ ‘Gothic Bank’, it was originally two buildings: the former stock exchange and the ES&A Bank.
 Both are in the Gothic Revival style, but the stock exchange went OTT with vaulted ceilings, stained glass, gilding and gargoyles.
 Offering one of Collins Street’s most impressive facades, this building’s interior is even more amazing, so be sure to step inside.
 Apart from beautifully preserved heritage design, you’ll also find the ANZ Banking Museum.

-Opened in 1870, this was Melbourne’s first shopping arcade, and is the oldest still standing in Australia.
+Opened in 1870, the Royal Arcade was Melbourne’s first shopping arcade, and is the oldest still standing in Australia.
 It was designed in the Italian Renaissance Revival style by Charles Webb, whose other Melbourne buildings include the Hotel Windsor.
 Royal Arcade’s most famous feature, Gaunt’s Clock, was actually added in 1892.
 Flanking the clock, the statues of mythological figures Gog and Magog each strike a bell on the hour.

 The Block Arcade